LarsNorlander/dev-diary/manning-deep-learning.md

 ### 8:50 PM

 I got to finish up chapter 4 of Grokking Deep Learning.
 Now I see the mathematical connection Deep Learning has.
 Although honestly, a lot of things flew threw my head.
 The ending of the chapter now asks that I write the machine learning code from memory...
 Which I can't do at the moment.
 So my next focus for tomorrow will be understanding the code enough to be able to do just that.

+## November 4, 2018

+### 9:15 PM

+I went though chapter 4 of Grokking Deep Learning again today and this time, I actually got it.
+And, I got to recall (most of) the code from the chapter.
+Next stop, chapter 5!
+"Learning Multiple Weights at a Time: Generalizing Gradient Descent"